 Diann Cameron Kelly, PhD, was the third member of the inaugural group of fellows.
 An associate professor of social work and chair of the BSW program at the time, she compared Adelphi’s sponsored research program—which helps faculty members find funding and manage aspects of their projects—with those at 12 other universities.
 She later served as interim dean of the School of Social Work program and is now the associate provost for student success in the Office of the Provost.
-This spring, the American Council on Education named Dr. Cameron Kelly an ACE Fellow for the academic year 2022–2023.
-She will be one of only 46 leaders nationwide chosen to participate in the organization’s intensive mentorship program.
+The American Council on Education named Dr. Cameron Kelly an ACE Fellow for the academic year 2022–2023.
+One of only 46 leaders nationwide chosen to participate in the organization’s intensive mentorship program.

 Zachary Johnson, PhD, who was an assistant professor of marketing at the time, used his fellowship in Fall 2018 to develop a comprehensive business plan for Adelphi’s proposed Innovation Center.
-The center opened two years later with relationships with leading corporations and a $100K-plus grant from a major credit union.
+The center opened two years later with relationships with leading corporations and a $100K-plus grant from a Jovia Financial.
 Dr. Johnson is currently interim associate dean for undergraduate students in Adelphi’s Robert B. Willumstad School of Business.

 CarolAnn Daniel, PhD, a professor in the School of Social Work, focused her work in 2019 on creating a central structure to provide all junior faculty with a network of mentors; she also developed a curriculum to enhance mentor and mentee competencies.
-Dr. Daniel is continuing her work as chair of the faculty senate executive committee.
+Dr. Daniel is now the interim associate dean in the School of Social Work,

 Current Viret Fellows Tackle Diverse Projects

-Kellyann Monaghan is one of four Viret fellows this academic year.
+Kellyann Monaghan is one of four current Viret fellows.
 Her project examining ways to integrate the arts and culture more fully into campus life was inspired in many ways by her leadership of the University’s annual Fall Arts Festival.
 She is exploring ways to incorporate art and art history classes into other disciplines, develop Adelphi’s art and art history department into a cultural center for the campus as well as the surrounding community, and partner with the community for experiential arts learning opportunities for Adelphi students.

 Reem Khamis, PhD, professor of communication sciences and disorders, is using her fellowship to work on the future of interprofessional education (IPE) at Adelphi, an approach that encourages students from different health and wellness disciplines to learn together.
 The goal is to advance collaborative healthcare practices that provide patients with holistic, culturally informed care.